bitfinity-nl/app-greenshot/README.md

 Howto
 ----------------
+Use the "public" option for using the public repository (Default).

-This role is designed for a controlled environment (e.g. RDS / VDI) with an own (internal)webserver for hosting packages.
+Use the "private" option for your private repository.
+This option is designed for a controlled environment (e.g. RDS / VDI) with an own (internal)webserver for hosting packages and more granular configurations.

 1. Add variable {{ def_ans_repo }} to your group_vars or change it in your playbook or role.
 2. Zip all files in 1 file.